svjatpro/EventStoreKit/readme.md

     .Initialize();
 ```

-* Transien message handling
+* Transient message handling.

-Transiend handling means, that message will not saved in saga's stream.
+Transient handling means that message will processed by saga, but not saved in saga's stream.
-You can mix both messages in single saga.
+You can mix both style in single saga:
 ```cs
 private class Saga1 : SagaBase,
     IEventHandler<TestEvent1>,